photoprism/photoprism-docs/docs/contact.md

 #### Technical Support ####

-Customers and sponsors are welcome to contact us at [support@photoprism.app](mailto:support@photoprism.app) for technical support and assistance with enabling sponsor features.
+Sponsors are welcome to contact us at [sponsors@photoprism.app](mailto:sponsors@photoprism.app) for technical support and assistance with enabling sponsor features.

 #### File Samples ####